-Satisfy your sweet tooth with this scrumptious, vegan Strawberries ‘n’ Cream Smoothie!
+Satisfy your sweet tooth with this scrumptious, vegan almond milk strawberry smoothie.
+We also call this a “Strawberries ‘n’ Cream Smoothie” because it tastes like a creamy strawberry milkshake—but without using yogurt or ice cream!
 The nostalgic flavor and super thick texture will win your heart and have you going back for more.
 Once you try it, you’ll want a mugful every morning to sip and savor before your shower.

 Ever wonder why fruit smoothies are even better when you include plant milks and seeds?
 If you think about it, a simple smoothie can be a powerhouse of positive nutrition in a single glass.

+Why add oats?
 Something magical happens when you mix rolled oats with soy milk.
 This plant-based milk mixture becomes extra creamy and even more delicious.
 The trick to this is that you do need a high-speed blender to make this happen.
 It’s totally worth it!

 Although smoothies are usually a solitary snack or single breakfast, you might be wanting to add a little something extra.
 Here are some suggestions for your Strawberries ‘n’ Cream Smoothie:

 Always Okay to Add Berries – You can never go wrong by adding more berries to your breakfast.
 Sliced strawberries, blueberries, blackberries, or even cherries bring some sweetness, fiber, and vitamin C when sprinkled over the surface of your smoothie.